ucsdwcsng/rustypfb/README.md

 The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.

+In order to check things are running as required, the test written in the root of the ``channelizer`` crate creates channelized output.
+One can visualize this by running the ``pytest_lib_visual.py`` script.
+This visualizes the output channelized spectrum.

+To test that the reverse channelization is working as expected, run the ``revert_example.rs`` inside examples.
+To visualize the result, run ``pytest_revert.py`` to generate the png files linked here.

+All dependencies are listed in the Dockerfile included in the repo.

+Happy channelizing!